 Workplace abuse and mobbing a severe and pervasive phenomenon in the U.S. involving a violation of the basic human right to dignity.
-Bullying tactics include false accusations, exclusion, withholding necessary resources, sabotage, verbal abuse, put-downs, and unreasonable demands — resulting in a host of stress-related symptoms including anxiety, depression, PTSD, and suicide ideation.
+Bullying tactics include false accusations, exclusion, withholding necessary resources, sabotage, verbal abuse, put-downs, and unreasonable demands — resulting in a host of stress-related symptoms including anxiety, depression, PTSD, suicide ideation and suicide itself.

 Simply put, workplace abuse and mobbing ruin lives and kill people.
-A study published in the American Journal of Public Health in September 2015 revealed that bullied targets are "twice as likely to have suicidal thoughts than those who were never bullied" — and it can happen to any of us.
-We abandon hope over time when bullies ruin our image.
-Abandonment by coworkers who don't want to become the next target can lead to loneliness and despair.
-This response from abuse that won't let up is part of the natural human stress response.
-Luckily, stopping it can lead to recovery and healing of the brain.
+A study published in the American Journal of Public Health in September 2015 revealed that bullied targets are "twice as likely to have suicidal thoughts than those who were never bullied" — and it can happen to any one of us.
+Hope is abandoned over time when bullies are not deterred.
+Abandonment by coworkers who don't want to lose their job or become the next target can lead to loneliness and despair.
+The natural human stress response is provoked to the breaking point.
+It is inhumane.

 Here's who workplace abuse and mobbing impact:

-Anywhere from 30-90% of US workers as either targets or bystanders.
-Targets suffer mental, emotional, and physical health harm.
+Anywhere from 30-90% of US workers are either targets or bystanders.
+Targets suffer significant mental, emotional, and physical health harm.
 There's also a ripple effect on witnesses and families.
-But here's what's worse: targets of workplace bullying are often women, Black workers, Latinx workers, workers over 40, and workers with disabilities.
+There's more: targets of workplace bullying are often women, Black workers, Latinx workers, workers over 40, the LBGTQ community and workers with disabilities.
 When discrimination law moved from a focus on impact to intent in the 1980s, the law became much less effective in dismantling the social hierarchies at work that keep white men in the vast majority of power positions in the US workforce, according to University of Chicago researchers in a 2017 study.
 Right now, we simply don't have adequate protections from bias that manifests itself in abuse of power that prevents women, Black workers, Hispanic workers, workers over 40, workers in the LBGTQ community, and workers with disabilities from getting ahead.
 This bill would give more protections to all workers, especially those who suffer from legal discrimination (the kind they can't prove).

 Organizations.
 Workplace bullying costs employers billions of dollars annually in lower productivity and morale, increased absenteeism and turnover, training costs, and higher employee benefits costs.
-To avoid liability, higher-ups most often ignore complaints or retaliate, including pushing targets out of their jobs.
-Yet managers who get rid of bullies benefit financially.
-One study shows that “companies who focus on effective internal functioning and communication enjoy a 57 percent higher total return, are more than 4.5 times more likely to have highly engaged employees, and are 20 percent more likely to report reduced turnover when compared to competitors who demonstrate ineffective communication practices” (Civility Partners LLC, 2009).
+Higher-ups, cashing exorbitantly large paychecks are ill-advised legally (typically by one of the highest paid employees) to ignore complaints of psychological abuse and then proliferate the abusive behavior, through willful blindness and deafness to push the targeted employees out of their jobs, nose blind to the stench of human carnage.
+One study shows that “companies who focus on effective internal functioning and communication enjoy a 57 percent higher total return, are more than 4.5 times more likely to have highly engaged employees and are 20 percent more likely to report reduced turnover when compared to competitors who demonstrate ineffective communication practices” (Civility Partners LLC, 2009).

 Prevention is both less expensive and more effective than remediation.
 Stanford professor Jeffrey Pfeffer says US employers causing workplace stress may be responsible for "120,000 excess deaths per year," which would make workplaces "the fifth leading cause of death," and account for about "$180 billion in additional healthcare costs."
 About "half of the deaths and 1/3 of the excess costs could be prevented," meaning they resulted from not tending to well-being.

-We have environmental regulations to limit environmental risks, but we don’t mention the human impact of abuse.
+We have environmental regulations to limit environmental risks.
 We don’t leave environmental pollution to the discretion of CEOs.
-So why do we leave employee health up to CEOs — when CEOs too often lead in ways that serve neither the employees nor the public nor themselves when you include the hidden costs of turnover and absenteeism?
+So why do we leave psychological safety up to CEOs — when CEOs have a long history of leading in ways that serve neither their employees nor the public but rather the entity's self-interest.